Q: Do you have a guarantee?

 Please note that the Jay Scotts Company will not be liable for labor, shipping, delivery or any other costs associated with a claim.

 Q: How long will a fiberglass planter last?

-A: Because our planters are made from high-quality materials like those used to manufacturer other outdoor products such as boats and cars one may expect to a long life-span with proper care and maintenance.
+A: Because our planters are made from high-quality materials like those used to manufacturer other outdoor products such as boats and cars one may expect a long life-span with proper care and maintenance.

 Q: Will fiberglass planters hold up well in extremely hot/cold climates?